AymanM7/AymanM7/README.md

 > “Turning data and product into decisions, and ideas into impact.”

 Thanks for stopping by!
-Feel free to explore my repositories and connect.
+Feel free to explore my work and connect.